-Dec December 31, 2016 December 31, 2017
+ember 31, 2016

-Deferred tax assets
+Deferred Tax Assets

-Net operating loss carryforwards \$ 7,022 \$ 11,270
+Net operating loss carryforwards \$ 7,022

-Intangible assets 783 618
+Intangible assets 783

-Research and development tax credits 235 788
+Research and development tax credits 235

-Accruals 172 393
+Accruals 172

-Property and equipment 88 97
+Property and equipment 88

-Other 65 26
+Other 65

-Total gross deferred tax asset \$ 8,365 \$ 13,192
+Total gross deferred tax asset \$ 8,365

-Valuation allowance (8,365) (13,192)
+Valuation allowance (8,365)

-Net deferred tax assets \$ \$
+Net deferred tax assets \$

 The Company has recorded a full valuation allowance against its net deferred tax assets due to the uncertainty as to whether such assets will be realized.
-The valuation allowance increased by \$4.8 million from December 31, 2016 to December 31, 2017 due primarily to the generation of current year net operating losses and research and development credits and offset by a decrease in the deferred taxes assets related to the reduction of the U.S. corporate income tax rate from the 2017 Tax Act.
+The valuation allowance increased by \$6.2 million from December 31, 2015 to December 31, 2016 due primarily to the generation of current year net operating losses, research and development credits claimed and licensed asset in its foreign subsidiary.